 Just keep in mind that you’ll have to hike back out!

 From the South Rim, you can either take the South Kaibab Trail or the Bright Angel Trail.

-The most popular Rim to River route is to go down the South Kaibab Trail, and back up the Bright Angel Trail.
+The most popular Rim to River route is down the South Kaibab Trail, and back up the Bright Angel Trail.
 This is the route we took, and it worked well.

 This involves hiking from the top of the South Rim (either on the Bright Angel or South Kaibab), all the way to the Colorado River, and then up the North Kaibab Trail to the North Rim of the canyon.

 A rim to rim to rim hike is where you then turn around and hike all the way back to the South Rim.

 Rim to rim to rim is a pretty intense hike.